·

 As a couple in a long-distance relationship, Rafael and I had the opportunity to explore Portugal together during my visits.
 We took advantage of the fact that he used to live in Porto and embarked on road trips to visit other cities, discovering hidden gems along the way.
 Now, living together in the Netherlands (check our posts about the Netherlands here), we don't have the opportunity to visit Portugal as often.
 However, we have fond memories of our road trip through the central region of Portugal, where we discovered hidden gems that are often overlooked by tourists!

 We believe that a summer vacation in Portugal is the perfect way to experience the country's unique blend of history and modernity.
-Whether you're looking for adventure, relaxation, or a little bit of both, our itinerary has got you covered!
+Portugal is a small country packed with stunning landscapes, rich culture, and delicious cuisine!
+It's no wonder it has become a popular destination for travelers from all over the world.
 Join us as we take you on a journey through Portugal and share our favorite places to visit.
 So get ready to plan the perfect summer getaway!

 GENERAL INFORMATION